If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 4. Tracking System

-Even though their support team should be available whenever you want to talk to, it will be more convenient if you can track your packages yourself.
+Even though their support team should be available whenever you want to talk to them, it will be more convenient if you can track your packages yourself.

 A good tracking system provides the following: